Skip to Content

 Dave in Cappadocia

-If learning about cave-dwelling societies or going for hot air balloon rides are your jam, then Cappadocia is the best place to visit in Turkey.
+If learning about cave-dwelling societies or going for hot air balloon rides is your jam, then Cappadocia is the best place to visit in Turkey.

-Here you'll find fascinating landscapes full of fairy chimneys, stone spires that rise from the ground, and other intriguing rock formations, plus underground cities.
+Here, you'll find fascinating landscapes full of fairy chimneys, stone spires rising from the ground, other intriguing rock formations, and underground cities.
 Stay in a cave hotel or hostel for at least one night to get the whole experience.

-Goreme National Park and the Rock Sites of Cappadocia were added as a UNESCO World Heritage Site in 1985.
+Goreme National Park and the Rock Sites of Cappadocia were added as UNESCO World Heritage Sites in 1985.

 Hot air balloons landing in Cappadocia